JuliaSteiwer/Other/README.md

 # Other
-Other codes relating to my tumblr codes.
+Other codes related to my tumblr codes.